Hindu genealogy registers at Haridwar: Language and medium

 The records were written in a local script called Landi-Mundi, similar to Devanagari script.
-There are examples of an "archaic Urdu" also being utilized in some of the records.
+There are examples of an "archaic Urdu" also being used in some records.
 Other records are written in Hindi or Punjabi.

-The bahi (genealogical registers) consist of rolled-up, bound, document scrolls written on archival-paper with indigo ink.
+The bahi (genealogical registers) consist of rolled-up, bound, document scrolls written on archival paper with indigo ink.

 Preservation and digitization

-The earliest genealogical records of Haridwar used palm-leaves or the leaves of birch-trees (known as bhojpatra) as a medium but they rarely survived through the ages, often being destroyed by moths, and the remaining palm-leaf and birch records are rapidly disintegrating and being lost.
+The earliest genealogical records of Haridwar used palm leaves or the leaves of birch trees (known as bhojpatra) as a medium, but they rarely survived through the ages, often being destroyed by moths, and the remaining palm leaf and birch records are rapidly disintegrating and being lost.
 The leaves of the genealogical registers written on long-form paper are becoming discoloured due to age and their system of indexing is only known to the pandas.
-Thus, there is a risk of their loss.
-However, some pandas have begun transferring records written on vulnerable mediums or damaged bahis to newer materials in-order to preserve the information.
-The bahi scrolls, which are often housed in private residences or in offices, are threatened by termites, heat, rats, and rain.
+There is a risk of their loss.
+However, some pandas have begun transferring records written on vulnerable mediums or damaged bahis to newer materials, in order to preserve the information.
+The bahi scrolls, often housed in private residences or in offices, are threatened by termites, heat, rats, and rain.
 Some pandas leave the records out in the open during winter to help air them out.
 Whilst after the monsoon season, the records are left out to dry in the sun.
 The records are stored in an almirah.

 Another issue threatening the bahi tradition is poaching.
 This is when a group or individual approaches a panda, often under the guise of being "researchers", and requests access to their bahis.
-Once access is granted, the individual or group recreates the bahi data elsewhere, such as through photocopying, to cater to the clientele, which means a loss of the traditional patrons (known as yajman) for that panda.
-Such past cases have made some pandas hesitant to trusting outsiders handling their bahis or technology.
+Once access is granted, the individual or group recreates the bahi data elsewhere, such as through photocopying, to cater to the clientele, resulting in a loss of traditional patrons (known as yajman) for that panda.
+Such cases have made some pandas hesitant to trust outsiders handling their bahis or technology.

-According to Raghuvendra Tanwar, the genealogical records at Haridwar were not archived or preserved by the colonial British administrators as they had no practical use for them.
+According to Raghuvendra Tanwar, the genealogical records at Haridwar were not archived or preserved by the colonial British administrators, as they had no practical use for them.
 Thus, they are not kept in the collections of individual archives of Indian states.